 by Meredith ChilsonCourtney collects chickens.
 Well, maybe it’s more accurate to say that Courtney attracts chickens.
 It all started at a yard sale almost six years ago.
 At this particular sale, a mother hen and five baby chicks were in a pen in the yard with a “free to a good home” sign.
 Now, really. […]Read more »

-by Rebecca Nickols from the garden roof coop It seems that this time of the year a lot of time is spent in the kitchen… Whether it’s preparing Thanksgiving dinner or just spending time with family and friends–everyone always gravitates to the warmth and comfort of this room.
-I doubt that many of you ever […]Read more »
+by Rebecca Nickols It seems that this time of the year a lot of time is spent in the kitchen… Whether it’s preparing Thanksgiving dinner or just spending time with family and friends–everyone always gravitates to the warmth and comfort of this room.
+I doubt that many of you ever think of a potential chicken […]Read more »

 by Rebecca Nickols As this series of awe-inspiring chicken coops continues, I’m continually amazed at how creative, resourceful and imaginative some chicken keepers are when it comes to constructing their coop.
 It reminds me of how one person might look at an abandoned house and see only its pitfalls; while another person views the same neglected […]Read more »

 by Rebecca Nickols This month’s “Cool Coop” is guaranteed to bring a smile to your day!
 The on-going theme of this series of unique, creative and inspiring coops is–recycling, re-purposing, reusing… I think that everyone would agree that a reclaimed school bus chicken coop is about as cool as it gets!
 I love the idea of […]Read more »

 by Rebecca Nickols Once again I’m on my quest to find the most creative, unique and just down-right “cool” coops.
 This month I think I might just have stumbled upon a collection of awe-inspiring coops that are in a class all their own!
 These one-of-kind coops are located on Whidbey Island (about 35 miles north […]Read more »